Jagmeet Singh

 After graduating from Osgoode Hall Law School, Singh became a criminal defence lawyer, starting a law firm with his brother Gurratan.
 In 2011 his political career began when he contested the 2011 federal election in the federal riding of Bramalea—Gore—Malton which resulted in a narrow victory for Conservative opponent Bal Gosal; he became a member of Provincial Parliament (MPP) in the overlapping provincial riding later that year.
 In 2015, he became deputy leader of the Ontario New Democratic Party, serving under leader Andrea Horwath until 2017.
 Singh announced his candidacy for the federal New Democratic Party leadership following a leadership review that resulted in a leadership election to replace Tom Mulcair.
 Singh was elected leader on October 1, 2017, with a first round vote of 53.8 per cent in a field of four.

 Upon his election, Singh became the first person of a visible minority group to lead a major Canadian federal political party on a permanent basis, and the second overall after the Bloc Québécois’s former interim leader Vivian Barbot.
 Singh is also the first turban-wearing Sikh to sit as a provincial legislator in Ontario.
 He has been widely recognized in Canadian media for his fashion and style sense.
 Ideologically, Singh identifies as both a progressive and a social democrat.
 In the 2019 federal election, the New Democrats under Singh lost 15 seats and dropped from third party to fourth party status.
 In the 2021 federal election, the NDP gained one seat and remained the fourth party.
 In 2022, his party signed a confidence and supply agreement with the governing Liberal Party, which resulted in the enactment of the Canadian Dental Care Plan and a framework for national pharmacare; in 2024, the NDP terminated the agreement.

-At the 2025 federal election, Singh led the NDP to its worst result in party history, losing official party status and himself having been defeated in the riding of Burnaby Central.
-On election night, he announced that he would resign as party leader; he was replaced by Vancouver Kingsway MP Don Davies on an interim basis until a new party leader is elected.
+At the 2025 federal election, Singh led the NDP to its worst result in party history, losing official party status and being himself defeated in the riding of Burnaby Central.
+On election night, he announced that he would resign as party leader; he was replaced by Vancouver Kingsway MP Don Davies on an interim basis until Avi Lewis was elected in the March 2026 leadership election.